 The role gives you an opportunity to swap unsociable hours for standard business hours in an office based environment.
 Your typical working day will be 9am to 5pm, Monday to Friday.
 Working as a functional assessor provides you with an opportunity to develop your clinical knowledge when you come into contact with a range of conditions, in comparison to working in a single speciality.

 Annual salaries start at approximately £44,000 in London and £38,000 for surrounding regions throughout England.
 Further benefits may include paid training, private healthcare and pension scheme.

 What are the Specific Requirements Required to be a Functional Assessor?

-To pursue a career as a functional assessor, you will need to be an NMC nurse or Physiotherapist with at least two years post-registration experience.
+To pursue a career as a functional assessor, you will need to be an NMC nurse, Physiotherapist or Occupational Therapist with at least two years post-registration experience.
 You must also have a current HCPC registration to be eligible to apply.

 Due to the nature of the role, strong written and oral communication is required as well as confident interpersonal skills.

 If this role is of interest to you and you meet the requirements, take a look at our latest opportunities here, or call one of our specialised Consultants if you have any questions on 0203 897 1563.